How is the Secondary School different to Primary School?

 Where can students store equipment and coats at HTCS?

 All students gain a locker when they join HTCS.
-This will be located in the North building.
+Students will be shown where their lockers are when they join us.
 This is large enough to store bags and coats.
-Outdoor coats must be placed in lockers prior to the school day and should only be removed at breaks and lunchtimes in inclement weather if they wish to go outside.
+Outdoor coats must be placed in lockers prior to the college day and should only be removed at breaks and lunchtimes in inclement weather if they wish to go outside.

 Mobile phones are not allowed to be present on a student at HTCS during the College Day and therefore must be stored in lockers at all times and not accessed until the end of the day once students have left site if they do chose to bring them in.